About

 About the Author

 Stephen Ballard is a retired attorney living in Walpole, New Hampshire.
+In 2026 he was appointed a trustee of the Walpole Historical Society.
 He believes that understanding, stewarding and sharing the stories of historic places deepens community life and anchors the present in a meaningful past.

 Over the years, he has lived in and restored several historic houses in Maryland, Virginia and Washington, DC.
 He was instrumental in securing a National Register of Historic Places listing for Annefield, an Italianate villa attributed to builder Jacob W. Holt (1811–1880) in Charlotte County, Virginia, a property he formerly owned.
 His credentials include more than 25 years of experience in real property law, land use and historic preservation, with bar admissions in California and the District of Columbia.